atksh/python_prtree/README.md

 "python_prtree" is a python implementation of Priority R-Tree (see reference below).
 Supported futures are as follows:

-- Construct Priority R-Tree(PRTree) from rectangles; array of (xmin, xmax, ymin, ymax)
+- Construct Priority R-Tree(PRTree) from rectangles; an array of (xmin, xmax, ymin, ymax)
-- query and batch query with rectangle(s)
+- query and batch query with a rectangle(s)
 - insert and erase(delete) (but not optimized yet)

-**This package is mainly for nearly static situations, which mean few insert/delete events happen (e.g., mapmatching).**
+**This package is mainly for nearly static situations, which mean few insert/delete events happen (e.g., map-matching).**

 # Usage
 ```python